 Jaffna is more about a local experience, culture and cuisine.

 Keerimalai Pond is one of the attractions of Jaffna that I liked the most.
 This unique place has also quite an interesting story.

-This pond became famous in the 7th century when a Chola princess (one of the longest-ruling dynasties in the history of southern India) visited the place and after a bath her face was transformed from a horse-like head to a beautiful women.
+This pond became famous in the 7th century when a Chola princess (one of the longest-ruling dynasties in the history of southern India) visited the place and after a bath, her face was transformed from a horse-like head to a beautiful woman.
 The story is well pictured at the pond entrance.